marinatedpork/google-oauth-ember-play-scala/README.md

  Once you have Ember CLI and Activator installed, run the application:

         activator run

-        # visit localhost:9000

-  If you want to run the Ember Server too, leave that process running and:

         cd ember/oauth-google-ember/
         npm install
         bower install (press the third option if it gives you trouble on the packages)